A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

 \subsection{Categorifying Cell Modules}

+Categorifying the sign representation $L_{n+1}$ is easy.
+If we take the quotient of $\mTLC$ by all nonempty diagrams, we get a category where the only nonzero morphism space is the one-dimensional space $\Hom(\emptyset,\emptyset)$.
+This clearly categorifies $L_{n+1}$, and we will say no more.

-Consider the quotient of the category $\mTLC$ by all diagrams where any color not equal to $i$ appears on the left.
-Call this quotient $\mV^i$.
+Consider the quotient of the category $\mTLC_1$ by all diagrams where any color not equal to $i$ appears on the left.
+Call this quotient $\mV^i_1$.
+As usual we let $\mV^i_2$ be its additive grading closure, and $\mV^i$ its graded Karoubi envelope.
+We will show that $\mV^i \cong \mV^i_2$, so that we really may think of $\mV^i$ entirely diagrammatically without worrying about idempotents.
 We claim that $\mV^i$ categorifies $V^i$.
 Not only this, but the action of $\mTLC$ on $\mV^i$ by placing diagrams on the right will categorify the action of $\mTL$ on $V^i$.

-Clearly, any monomial $u_{\ii}$ which goes to zero in $V^i$ will correspond to an object $U_{\ii}$ whose identity morphism is sent to zero in $\mV^i$, since it is isomorphic to an object $U_{\jj}$ where some color not equal to $i$ occurs on the far left in $\jj$.
-It is essentially obvious that there is a \emph{surjective} map from $V^i$ to the Grothendieck group of $\mV^i$, and that the action of $\mTLC$, descended to the Grothendieck group, will commute with the action of $\mTL$ on $V^i$ under this surjective map.
+Any monomial $u_{\ii}$ which goes to zero in $V^i$ is equal to a (scalar multiple of a) monomial $u_{\jj}$ where some index $j \ne i$ appears on the left.
+Therefore, the corresponding object $U_{\ii}$ will be isomorphic to $U_{\jj}$, whose identity morphism is sent to zero in $\mV^i_1$ since it has a $j$-colored line on the left.
+There is an obvious map from $V^i$ to the Grothendieck group of $\mV^i_2$, and the action of $\mTLC$, descended to the Grothendieck group, will commute with the action of $\mTL$ on $V^i$.

-Therefore, $\HOM$ spaces in $\mV^i$ will induce a semi-linear pairing on $V^i$, which satisfies the property $(au_j,b)=(a,bu_j)$ because $U_j$ is self-adjoint.
+Therefore, $\Hom$ spaces in $\mV^i_1$ will induce a semi-linear pairing on $V^i$, which satisfies the property $(au_j,b)=(a,bu_j)$ because $U_j$ is self-adjoint.
 As before, once we determine which pairing this is, our proof will be almost complete.

-\begin{lemma} The pairing induced by $\mV^i$ will satisfy $(\1,c_{a^i_k,\omega(a^i_k)})=\frac{t^l}{1-t^2}$ where $k=n+1-2l$. \end{lemma}
+\begin{lemma} The pairing induced by $\mV^i_1$ will satisfy $(\1,c_{a^i_k,\omega(a^i_k)})=\frac{t^l}{1-t^2}$ where $k=n+1-2l$. \end{lemma}

 \begin{remark} Taking a $(n+1,n+1)$ diagram and closing it off on the punctured plane, if $m$ is the number of circles and $k$ is the nesting number, then the pairing comes from the trace on $\mTL$ which sends this configuration to $\qtwo^{l+m-(n+1)}\frac{t^l}{1-t^2}$.